 For the server: The on decorator will send a maximum of two parameters to the function it is decorating (there are a few exceptions we will touch on).
-The first parameter is the client data.
-It is an instance of ClientInfo that includes the client's name, client IP address, and the group the client is in (can be type-casted to a dict).
+The first parameter is the client info.
+It is an instance of ClientInfo that includes the client's name, client IP address, and the group the client is in.
 The second parameter is the data that is being received.